AlainParadis/designschool/_topics/day1-cg1.md

   #### Student Photos

-  - During our first class, we're going to take an individual photo of each of you for our faculty records.
+  During our first class, we're going to take an individual photo of each of you for our faculty records.

+  #### Academic Advising Questionnaire

+  I'm going to give you a link to complete a questionnaire to support our academic advising efforts.
+We'll take time in class to fill out the form.

   #### About Computer Graphics

   - Why a Mac?
-    - The minimum requirement for their computer is a <a href="https://www.apple.com/ca_edu_93120/shop/buy-mac/macbook-pro/15-inch" title="Apple.com: education pricing on the 15&quot; MacBook Pro" target="_blank">15” Retina MacBook Pro</a>.
+    - The minimum requirement for your computer is a <a href="https://www.apple.com/ca_edu_93120/shop/buy-mac/macbook-pro/15-inch" title="Apple.com: education pricing on the 15&quot; MacBook Pro" target="_blank">15” Retina MacBook Pro</a>.
     - You're encouraged to purchase AppleCare with your new laptop.
   - Why Creative Cloud?
     - InDesign for page layout.